League-of-Foundry-Developers/foundry-vtt-types/README.md

 Unlike other packages, this will gradually be updated as I add more type definitions.
 Therefore, I will not use version numbers and tags to tag releases.

-Due to how the Node Package Manager (NPM) works, it is not possible to simply update a package installed from Git.
-The fastest and easiest way to install is to uninstall the package and reinstall it.
+Due to how the Node Package Manager (NPM) works, it is not possible to simply update a package installed from Git using `git install`.
+Simply reinstall the package with the command below to retrieve the latest version.

-To quickly do this, execute the following commands inside the project directory:

 ```
-npm uninstall foundry-pc-types
 npm install --save-dev gitlab:foundry-projects/foundry-pc/foundry-pc-types
 ```

+**Note:** The CLI currently incorrectly installs the package by attaching `#master` at the end of the link, which links it to the latest commit.
+Updating is only possible by first uninstalling the package.
+Until it is fixed, you must first uninstall the package and *then* reinstall it.

 ## Configuration
 When not using my Project Creator, you need to manually configure your project to use the types.